Horse Idioms: 21 Common English Expressions (2026 Year of the Fire Horse)

 I have put together another great list of useful English idioms.
-Today’s theme is idioms with horses.
+2026 is the Year of the Fire Horse so today’s theme is Horse Idioms.
 After some research, I found many common expressions and compound nouns that use the word horse.

 16. Saddled With something